 What happens to electronics brought to Kane County that are not going to be refurbished? eWorks dissembles these items.
 This work is often done by students with learning disabilities who attend eWorks programs where they are trained to conduct tasks that fit their particular interests, skills and needs. eWorks also offers fair-wage employment to some of its program graduates.
 Dissembled components are sorted by type (e.g., circuit boards, copper wire, stainless steel casing, batteries, data containing components etc.) These sorted components are then sold as commodities with profits supporting eWorks' non-profit mission.

 Are there any home electronics that Kane County doesn't take?
 Yes, there are a few.
 The first category of things we can't take is where the size/weight of the item is very large compared to the recyclable pieces.
 Examples of these are pieces of exercise equipment, plastic electric fans (metal is okay), ceiling fans, wood cabinet speakers, and toys with electronic components.
 If owners separate the electronic components from these items, we can accept those components.
 The second category is items containing certain hazardous substances.
 We cannot take any items with coolant (e.g. fridges, freezers, dehumidifiers, water coolers, air conditioners), home thermostats, or smoke and carbon monoxide detectors, or lawn equipment containing any fuel.
-We also can't take loose batteries (other than lithium ion types from laptops, phones, etc.), any light bulbs, or any pieces of media like CDs, DVDs, VHS tapes, floppy disks, etc.
+We also can't take loose batteries or light bulbs.
+Media items like CDs, DVDs, VHS tapes, floppy disks, etc. are being accepted at our Batavia location only on a pilot basis.

 Are there local options outside of the County program for donating ?
 Yes!
 We especially encourage folks to check out options to donate dated but working electronics for reuse.